Gegenbauer/TyporaImageHelper/README.md

 java -jar main.jar **/NutStore/note 1
 java -jar main.jar **/NutStore/note 2 /Users/xxx/Pictures
 ```

+# Attention
+Make sure you have a copy of your md files before you use this tool.
-suggest you to init a git repo in the dir where you store your md files,
+I suggest you to init a git repo in the dir where you store your md files,
 and it will help you to track the changes of your md files

 Hope you try it and give me some feedback!